qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - GC requires scanning GC roots (pointers).
 Some GC roots are on stack.
 But the Wasm main stack is not in linear memory and cannot be read by address.
 One solution is to "spill" the pointers to the shadow stack in linear memory.
 Having the shadow stack increases binary size and costs runtime performance.
 - Multi-threaded GC often need to pause the execution to scan the stack correctly.
 In native applications, it's often done using safepoint mechanism [^safepoint_mechanism].
 It also increases binary size and costs runtime performance.
-- Multi-threded GC often use store barrier or load barrier to ensure scanning correctness.
+- Multi-threaded GC often use store barrier or load barrier to ensure scanning correctness.
 It also increases binary size and costs runtime performance.
 - Cannot collect a cycle where a JS object and an in-Wasm object references each other.

 [^safepoint_mechanism]: Safepoint mechanism allows a thread to pause at specific points.
 It can force the paused thread to expose all local variables on stack.
 When a thread is running, a local variable may be in register that cannot be scanned by another thread.
 And scanning a running thread's stack is not reliable due to memory order issues and race conditions.
 One way to implement safepoint is to have a global safepoint flag.
 The code frequently reads the safepoint flag and pause if flag is true.
 There exists optimizations such as using OS page fault handler.